-Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the tubes.
+Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the fallopian tubes.

-It is one of the causes of tubal sterility and increases the chances of ectopic pregnancy.
+This inflammation of the fallopian tubes is one of the causes of infertility of tubal origin and increases the chances of ectopic pregnancy, that is, embryonic implantation outside the uterus.

 - 1.